dicekeys/seeded-crypto/doxygen/Introduction.md

 (SymmetricKey, PrivateKey & PublicKey, SigningKey & SignatureVerificationKey) as first-class objects, and cryptographic operations implemented as methods on those keys.
+It also supports a derived Secret class, into which cryptographic-strength secrets can be derived and shared with clients that want to implement their own operations.

 ```cpp
 const SymmetricKey(...);